LawVu logo

 The next step is to outline how your preferred supplier or proposed technology solution solves your problem and meets your requirements (as previously outlined).
 How will the tool help your legal team achieve its goals or key priorities in your strategy?
 And don’t forget benefits for the wider business.
 For instance, are there efficiency or velocity objectives that this solution should align with?

-It’s important to not just focus on the benefits to your legal team.
+While it’s important to express how the the tool help your legal team achieve its goals or key priorities, don’t forget to include benefits for the wider business.
+For instance, are there efficiency or velocity objectives that this solution should align with?
 If you’re trying to get buy-in from the wider business, positioning the solution as providing them with value too will only help your case.

 This could look like:

-- Don’t need to hire more headcount, relying on tech to automate certain tasks instead
+• The ability to scale the function to and support growing workload relying on tech to automate certain tasks instead

 5. Outline what implementation looks like